-We are now working with the Victorian Planning Authority (VPA) to develop a structure plan for the Caulfield Station Precinct and Glen Huntly activity centres.
+We are now working to develop a structure plan for the Glen Huntly activity centres.

-Structure planning will help to connect both activity centres over time in a way that leverages combined opportunities and supports local business and innovation, education, recreation, transport interchange, place-making and housing opportunities.
+Structure planning will help to leverage opportunities for Glen Huntly and support local business and innovation, education, recreation, transport interchange, place-making and housing.

 In October and November 2019, the community were engaged to provide feedback to inform the next stage (Stage 2) of developing a draft structure plan for Glen Huntly.

 This second stage in the process of developing a draft structure plan built on past engagement and ideas shared with us on what people value most about Glen Huntly.
 Eight key directions for Glen Huntly were developed from these ideas.

 In stage two we sought your feedback on these key directions, as well as design ideas for the two Glen Huntly level crossing removals.